web-engineering/web-engineering-textbook/source/deploy-to-paas.md

 Platform as a Service - PAAS - is one way to deploy web apps.

-After reading it you should be familiar with:
+After reading it you should

-- different cloud service models
+- know different cloud service models
-- The 12factor App
+- know some of the 12 factors of the 12factor App
-- How to deploy to heroku
+- be able to deploy to heroku
-- How to deploy to dokku
+- be able to deploy to dokku

 ---